brimdata/zed/ppl/cmd/zar/README.md

 ## ingesting the data

 Let's take those logs and ingest them into a directory.
+Often we'd keep our archive somewhere like [Amazon S3](https://aws.amazon.com/s3/), but since we're just doing a quick test we'll use local temp space.
 We'll make it easier to run all the commands by setting an environment variable pointing to the root of the logs tree.
 ```
-mkdir ./logs
+mkdir /tmp/logs
-ZAR_ROOT=`pwd`/logs
+ZAR_ROOT=/tmp/logs
 ```

 Now, let's ingest the data using "zar import".
 We are working on more